dhthwy/r/README.md

 # r

 "And what was the purpose?
 To move out and above this cage.
-However, you kept everything here and publicize it to all your sicko creeps.
+However, you kept everything here and publicize it to all your sicko creeps."

-Fuckin assholes.

-Trust you?
-Hell no. You speak of this and speak of that but you're a fraud who continued and continues this cage for your creeps to jack off to this peep show.
-So fuck ya."

 ---